 One of the less overtly touristy areas of London, this is also one of the more affordable areas to stay.
 If you are looking for a reasonably priced hotel room that’s also centrally located with a low crime rate, this is one of the best neighborhoods to consider.

-You Should Stay In Paddington If you are flying into Heathrow and will be getting into the city via the Heathrow Express train; you are looking for one of the best places to stay in London with family; you are working with a smaller budget but still want to stay close to the city center; you are traveling around the United Kingdom by train; you want to be able to easily explore outside of London during your trip.🔍FIND BEST HOTELS IN PADDINGTON
+Stay In Paddington If you are flying into Heathrow and will be getting into the city via the Heathrow Express train; you are first-timers, families; you are working with a smaller budget but still want to stay close to the city center; you are traveling around the United Kingdom by train; you want to be able to easily explore outside of London during your trip.

-8. Chelsea, fashionable district, one of the poshest areas of London
+9. Chelsea, one of the poshest areas of London

 Whilst you will find plenty of well-known brands here, you will also be able to discover smaller boutiques and more exclusive designers.
 Between the chic stores of Chelsea and neighboring Knightsbridge, you can shop to your heart’s content and then relax in one of the many stylish cafes.